 There are many ways that people try to finance their education.
-However, the two more popular routes that people take are through loans and grants.
-Each option can be beneficial to a person’s situation, that is why it is important to understand the difference between these two options.
+However, the two more popular routes that people take are through gov loans and grants.
+Each option can be beneficial to a person’s situation, that is why it is important to know grant and loan definitions and understand the difference between grant and loan assistance opportunities.

 This type of educational funding option is a type of free money that is awarded to qualifying students.
 These are provided based on specified criteria like:

 – Showing financial need based on the information on your Free Application for Federal Student Aid (FAFSA)

 – Maintaining a specified GPA score

 – Having completed a high school education through either a diploma or GED